fortify-presales/IWA/README.md

 ## Notice

-**For an "official" version of this application with additional pipeline integrations please visit [https://github.com/fortify/IWA-Java](https://github.com/fortify/IWA-Java).**
+**For a more "official" version of this application with additional pipeline integrations please visit [https://github.com/fortify/IWA-Java](https://github.com/fortify/IWA-Java).**

 ## Overview